ondramie/mongoDB-osm-San-Francisco/README.md

 # ud-oms-mongoDB-project
-udacity submission for the OMS mongoDB
+udacity submission for the OpenStreetMaps (OMS) mongoDB